Digital-Media/onlineshop/README.md

 # Used technologies and requirements

 The exercises have been developed with [Vagrant](https://www.vagrantup.com/) and [Virtualbox](https://www.virtualbox.org/).
-A [Vagrantfile](https://github.com/Digital-Media/hgb-phpdev) with the installation of the web environment with MariaDB is hosted on GitHub.
+A [Vagrantfile](https://github.com/Digital-Media/fhooe-webdev) with the installation of the web environment with MariaDB is hosted on GitHub.
-A [second Vagrantfile](https://github.com/Digital-Media/hgb-dbdev) with the installation of the web environment and the search engine ElasticSearch and Redis is hosted on GitHub as an alternative environment.
+Furthermore the installation contains the search engine ElasticSearch and Redis as Session Store or Store for monolog.
 But *OnlineShop* can be installed in a different environment as well.
 [XAMPP](https://www.apachefriends.org/de/download.html) or [MAMP](https://www.mamp.info/de/)